AntrHaxx/say/README.md

 ### Basic command options

 Basic command options permits you to customize the current command call.
-There are four basic options:
+There are a few basic options:

 - -f, --file
+- -h, --help
 - -l, --language
 - -s, --speed
 - -v, --volume